kervinch/connect-four/README.md

 	-ability to reset the game
 	-more intuitive UI for selecting who goes first (also allows computer vs. computer play) -refactored and improved general code quality
-	-smaller memory foorprint since now it doesn't create and populate the entire move search tree at the beginning of each move, instead it makes a move and undoes it after checking for it's value -converted MiniMax algorithm to negaMax
+	-smaller memory footprint since now it doesn't create and populate the entire move search tree at the beginning of each move, instead it makes a move and undoes it after checking for it's value -converted MiniMax algorithm to negaMax
 	-added alpha-beta pruning to negaMax